mkujala/HubSpot-Company-Deduplication-Tools/README.md

 Takes the duplicate CSV from step 1 and performs safe merges.

+Option:
+  --apply *- without --apply script makes dry run, and does not change anything in hubspot*

 ### Behaviors:

 - groups rows by `(match_type, match_key)`
 - identifies canonical candidates using createdate
 - performs merges when safe
 - logs forward-reference conflicts into a file:
+-

 ```
 manual_review_YYYYMMDD-HHMMSS.csv